 For further information contact the Scientific Programmes team.

-The world’s oldest scientific prize will be awarded in 2020 for outstanding achievement in any field of biological sciences.
+The world’s oldest scientific prize will be awarded in 2021 for outstanding achievement in any field of physical sciences.
 Open to international nominations.

 For outstanding achievements in the biological, physical and applied sciences.

 The premier lecture in biological sciences.
 Open to international nominations.